Home Compare T vs TMUS

 AT&T vs T-Mobile US: Which Stock Looks Stronger in 2026?

-AT&T holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-T-Mobile US still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+AT&T leads structurally, with profitability as the clearest single gap between the two profiles.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Profitability remains the main source of distance in the comparison.
-AT&T Inc. leads by 21 points on the overall comparison score.
+Most of the separation is still concentrated in profitability.
+AT&T Inc. leads by 13 points on the overall comparison score.

 INDUSTRY COMPARISON